hauzer/lfm/README.rst

 *auth.get_mobile_session()*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Let's get a user's session now.
-There are two ways to do this.
+There are three ways to do this.
 The first one
 is by supplying a username and a password::

     session = app.auth.get_mobile_session(user, pwd)